From the professionals: How to deal with stereotypes.

 That stops here.
 Right now.
 This very minute.
 Because.
 WE.
 ARE.
 DONE.

 We are dropping this “We-are-our-own-worst-enemy” bag of rocks filled with “self-loathing”, “beating ourselves up”, “treating each other like crap” and “perpetuating negative stereotypes”.

 We are leaving it behind and moving on.
 PSCing, if you will, to a better duty station.

 We are going to be self-evaluating, self-reflecting and self-improving.
 But we are not going to do?
 Give any more space in any part of our lives to perpetuate the nonsense of what absolutely is NOT TRUE about our community.

 The next step is to identify it.
-And, so we do in “35 Negative Military Spouse Stereotypes.”
+And, so we do in “How to Deal with These 35 Negative Stereotypes”

 We want you to join this conversation.
 What stereotypes did we miss?
 Which are the ones that bother you the most?
 Because by getting all this negativity out of our system…only then can we move forward and past all of this nonsense!

 34) We are lazy.